za3k/qr-backup/docs/FAQ.md

 I picked these settings by experimenting with the restore process on my computer.
 If I use a higher data rate, zbarcam can't consistently recognize the QR codes using my laptop webcam.
 That said, you're welcome to see if your computer can [handle more](#how-do-i-back-up-more-data-per-page).

 ## How do I back up more data per page?
-Sure, maybe you have a better webcam/scanner than I do.
-Past that, you can just shove more data in, but there will be costs to doing so (you'll lose other benefits).
+Sure, maybe you have a better webcam/scanner than I do, in which case you can increase settings, and the only cost if that people with bad webcams like me can't restore.
+Once you hit your webcam's limit, you can still shove more data in, but there will be cost tradeoffs as you lose reliability.

 Before changing the QR size and scale, test your restore!
 Looking OK to your eyes is not enough.
 I tried making the default settings more aggressive, but I actually can't scan smaller QR codes on my laptop webcam.